alok31/product-restful-service/README.md

 		Response - {"id":13860428,"currentPrice":1000.99,"currencyCode":"USD"}

 Code Coverage:
-JACoCo tool is being used to get coverage report.
+JaCoCo tool is being used to get coverage report.
 Please build the app using './gradle clean build'.
 Report can found here - /build/reports/tests/test/index.html

 Testing tool Needed:
 Get APIs can be directly called from browser.
 POST/PUT API can be tested using Postman or terminal (curl command can be used)